-Northern Dynasty has cash and cash equivalents on hand of \$35.7 million for its operating requirements.
-As the Pebble Project is being financed by Anglo American in 2012, management believes that the Company has sufficient capital resources to cover its short to medium term cash requirements.
+Northern Dynasty has cash and cash equivalents on hand of \$33.7 million for its operating requirements.
+With the Pebble Project being financed by Anglo American, management believes that the Company has sufficient capital resources to cover its short to medium term cash requirements.